GeraldLoeffler/oca-foundation-music/README.md

 Remarks:

-- It's irritating the the rhythm is played by the same note (B) throughoug, incessantly, unnervingly.
+- It's irritating the the rhythm is played by the same note (B) throughout, incessantly, unnervingly.
 - I find it hard to define exactly what notes qualify as similar "elements" between question and answer.
-Particularly since there is only one note, and the available durations are quite limited (essentially crotchets, quavers, semiquavers), and so there is a lot of similarity throughout.
+Particularly since there is only one pitch (B), and the durations used in the questions are quite limited (essentially crotchets, quavers, and semiquavers), and hence there is a lot of apparent similarity throughout.
-- I'm not able to hear "answer 3" as a proper answer, it's more a continuation, and it doesn't give closure, despite the closing minim.
+- I do not experience "answer 3" as a proper answer, more as a continuation, and it doesn't give closure, despite the closing minim.
-- Answers 1 and 2 do not have that problem, i think.
+- Answers 1 and 2 do not have that problem, i think, but i couldn't explain why they work better.

 ### Choosing a Subject for the SSI